PurpleNewNew/Aegis/README.md

-# Aegis: AI-Powered JavaScript Reverse Engineering Assistant
+# AJS: AI-Powered JavaScript Reverse Engineering Assistant

+WARNING！！！LOTS OF VIBE CODING！！

-**Aegis** is a specialized tool designed to assist security researchers and developers in understanding and reverse-engineering complex, obfuscated front-end JavaScript, with a primary focus on cryptographic functions.
+**AJS** is a specialized tool designed to assist security researchers and developers in understanding and reverse-engineering complex, obfuscated front-end JavaScript, with a primary focus on cryptographic functions.

 It leverages the Chrome DevTools Protocol (CDP) and Large Language Models (LLMs) to turn the tedious process of manual debugging and code analysis into a fast, AI-driven query.